Liquidation Advice for Insolvent Companies

-Advice on What is an Insolvent Company Liquidation?
+What is an Insolvent Company Liquidation?

-Once the liquidator is in office, he can proceed with selling the company’s assets.
+If not already sold, once the liquidator is in office, he can proceed with selling the company’s assets.
 Where realisations are greater than the costs of the Liquidation, the Liquidator must distribute these surplus funds to creditors by way of a ‘pence in the pound’ dividend on their claims.
 The Liquidator also has a statutory duty to investigate the affairs of the insolvent company, to establish the reasons for the company’s insolvency and to consider the conduct of the directors.

 When a company becomes insolvent, the directors’ duty of care is no longer to the company’s shareholders, but to its creditors.
 The directors must ensure that they act in the creditors’ interests at all times, and CVL provides a method by which they can fulfil their statutory obligations whilst ensuring that the company’s business is wound up properly, leaving no loose ends.